COVID-19 and other health-related FAQs

 Is it possible for me to visit the campus and/or meet the faculty?

-Wearing a mask is mandatory while within IIHS premises.
-All entry and exit points, as well as common areas have sanitiser points to maintain hand hygiene.
 Tour of the facility will be considered in line with the COVID-19 safety protocols relevant at that time.

 We are located at: